Dougie Muego (first published in 2017 and revised January 2026)

 Infrastructure

 We toured in and around Leipzig.
 It was a revelation to see how much infrastructure investment is flowing into German transportation links.
 With its airport, three motorways surrounding the city-borders and several high-speed railway links to all major cities in Germany, Leipzig is an easy-access city.
 The billion Euro rail tunnel is only a fragment of a much wider scheme to upgrade the Central German Regional Railway Network, and improve connectivity in Central Europe.
 (ERDF) is underpinning the EU Central Europe programme.
 Scottish infrastructure spending, so long choked off by the UK government, is just beginning to transform Scotland and some of this is contingent on ERDF funding.
 The Scottish Government currently has 6 billion Pounds worth of infrastructure being constructed in Scotland today.
-That includes our new local hospital in Dumfries (£200million), the Queensferry Crossing (£1.4billion) the Shieldhall tunnel in Glasgow (£250million), the M9 upgrade(£450million).
+That includes our new local hospital in Dumfries (£200million), the Queensferry Crossing (£1.4billion) the Shieldhall tunnel- a new sewer for Glasgow (£250million), the M9 upgrade(£450million).

 The Scottish Government also has future infrastructure plans which would depend in part on getting ERDF funding.